shsagir/play-area-sync/docs/install-craft-2.md

 **Note**: Rinse and repeat with all your local asset sources!

-**Note:** To make use of the cloud storage suppport of Craft you need "Pro" license.
-This is required since fortrabbit's file system is not persistent and assets needs a place, too.
+**Note:** To make use of the cloud storage support of Craft you need a "Pro" license.

 Now that is done you can safely remove the empty, local asset sources: